GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The fundamental problem with program maintenance is that fixing a defect has a substantial (20-50 percent) chance of introducing another.
-So the whole process is two steps forward and one step back.
+> ### Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin.
+For, as has been pointed out several times, there is no such thing as a random number.
 >
-> ~ *Fred Brooks*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts